joelcrbt03/Playwright_JS-Framework_Test/README.md

 ## 📥 Running Test
 - Run all tests (headless using default test url):
-   > ‼ Not Recommended - this Framework as it is setup with different URLs
+   > Not Recommended - this Framework is setup with different URLs
    ```bash
    npm run test
 - Run basic test: